Moonshine-IDE/XHTMLConverterCLI/README.md

 # XHTMLConverterCLI
-Desktop application to convert nsf-xml file to PrimeFaces xHTML over CLI
+Desktop application to convert (Moonshine)Visual Editor XML file to PrimeFaces xHTML using a CLI by using the common [VisualEditorConverterLib](https://github.com/prominic/VisualEditorConverterLib) also used by [Moonshine IDE](https://github.com/prominic/Moonshine-IDE)

 ## CLI Arguments
 Standard commands for both Unix and Windows platforms